ABKAM2023/CS2-Check-Cheats/README.md

 # CS2-Check-Cheats

 # EN
+**To facilitate easier assistance, I have created a dedicated Discord server.
+You can join it using the following link: [https://discord.gg/yQm8edwV](https://discord.gg/saz3uGTfKR)**

 - **Check Cheats** - is designed to assist administrators in checking suspicious players for the use of cheats.
 - **Video demonstration - https://www.youtube.com/watch?v=ovRJaYlCYU8&ab_channel=ABKAM**